GUADALUPE COUNTY DATA CENTER WATCH

 The Commissioners Court designates Palomino Alpha Reinvestment Zone #1 (Order No. 20241203-8A).

-December 17, 2024
+December 17, 2024 — 123 days after first contact

 The original Tax Abatement Agreement is signed between Guadalupe County and Palomino Alpha, LLC.